TreeStore

 __getitem__(key)

-Retrieve a node or subtree view.
+Retrieve a node, object, or subtree view.

 __setitem__(key, value)